RomanSchu1ze/Webscraping-historical-stock-data/README.md

 # Webscraping-historical-stock-data
-In this short script I am webscraping historical stock data from yahoo finance using python.
+this script covers the webscraping of historical stock data from yahoo finance.